xiaojieliu123/xiaojieliu1002.github.io/content/authors/admin/_index.md

 # - Visitors
 ---

-I’m a fourth-year Ph.D. student at the Economics Department of Northwestern University.
+I’m a Ph.D. candidate at the Economics Department of Northwestern University.
 My research agenda encompasses econometrics, (statistical) machine learning, and statistical decision theory, emphasizing identification, inference, and decision-making.
 In my work, I utilize ideas from these fields to contribute (new) solutions based on simple, reliable, and robust methods to methodological problems in economics.